– Skinny jeans

 The Ritz was gothic and cavernous; everything was awash in in black paint.
 She held the card up to what little light was available.

 “Jeweler,” she read.
 “He said he’s a fucking rock photographer, and his card says Jeweler.”

 “Told ya’.”
 One point for the Cynical Long Island Bitch.

 A thin guy with blondish, mussed hair emerged from the door marked stage.
-Sharon pointed at him.
+Emma pointed at him.
 “That’s one of the guitar players,” she said.
 She yelled to him.
 “Hey you!
 Come ‘ere!”